Is Honey Good for People With Diabetes?

 Better diabetes assessments

-• Honey reduces the levels of fasting serum glucose.
+• Honey reduced the levels of fasting serum glucose.
 This parameter is measured by a doctor after fasting a person for 8 hours.

 • Honey raised the fasting C-peptide levels.
-It aids the pancreas to know the amount of insulin to secrete.
-Also, C-peptide plays a key role in keeping glucose levels at a healthy limit.
+It aids the pancreas know the amount of insulin to secrete.
+Also, C-peptide plays a key role in keeping the glucose levels in a healthy limit.

 • Also, honey amplified the 2-hour postprandial C-peptide levels.
-It shows the quantity of peptides after an individual consumes them.
+It shows the quantity of peptide after an individual consumes them.

-An eight-week study by NIH observed that intake of honey did not elevate fasting glucose levels.
-People who had honey also lost weight, and their cholesterol levels were also low.
+An eight-week study observed that intake of honey did not elevate the fasting glucose levels.
+People who had honey also lost weight and their cholesterol levels were also low.
 In the study, people’s haemoglobin was also checked.
-Haemoglobin is a protein responsible for transferring oxygen to the body’s cells.
-When sugar gets into the cells, it combines with haemoglobin.
+Haemoglobin is a protein responsible for transferring oxygen to the body cells.
+When sugar gets in the cells, it combines with haemoglobin.
 By evaluating the amount of haemoglobin combined with glucose, a physician may estimate the average sugar levels over previous months.

 Honey has a beneficial role in wound healing.
-Doctors may use honey for diabetes patients with controlled blood sugar and A1c to heal their wounds.
+In type 2 diabetic patients, doctors may use honey to:

-In another study, honey may aid in fighting the inflammatory processes taking place with:
+In another study, honey may aid to fight the inflammatory processes taking place with:

 • diabetes